shailscript/express-restapi/README.md

 ## Description
-The objective for the this project is to create a REST api that allows the users of the api to interact with a SQL database of classes, teachers, and students.
+The objective for the this project is to create RESTful APIs that allows an application to interact with a SQL database of classes, teachers, and students.
 There is **NO authentication implemented** for this api.
 The api uses NodeJS, Express, and SQLite.

 ## Getting started
-> Clone the repository or Download and extract the contents of the repository folder
+> Clone or download the repository and then run the following command to install all dependencies

-#### Install dependencies using npm
 ```bash
 npm install
 ```

 #### Setting up .env file
-Next make sure to create a new .env file and assign PORT for teh application to your .env file:
+Next make sure you create a new .env file and assign PORT for the application to your .env file:
 ```
 PORT = 3000
 ```
-You can do that using the following command on Linux, Mac or Windows PowerShell
+To create a .env file, in the project folder run the following command on Linux, Mac or Windows PowerShell
 ```bash
 cp .env.example .env
 ```